jarhot1992/some-useful-android-open-projects/README.md

 ### Others
-* [flavored markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown)Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
+* [flavored markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.